 Section 5.
 Parking and Mass Transit

-Unit members shall be provided a campus parking pass free of charge for each of the unit member’s vehicles.
-Unit members will have the same access to electronic vehicle chargers as any employee.
+Unit members shall be provided a campus parking pass for each of the unit member’s vehicles on the same terms as other College employees.
+Unit members will have the same access to electronic vehicle chargers as any other College employee.

-Unit members will continue to receive free access to the Capital District Transportation Authority.
+Unit members will continue to receive access to the Capital District Transportation Authority on the same terms as other College employees.

 Section 6.
 Campus Store and Dining Facilities Discount